FLORIDA HOA’S: Issuing a Fine for Violating the Governing Documents

 HOA Fine Process in Florida

-Starting in 2015, the Statutes created a two-step process, requiring the Board of Directors (“BOD”) to first hold a meeting to vote whether to fine the member and for how much and then the Violation Committee must hold a hearing, hear evidence, and then vote whether to approve or reject the fine(s) proposed by the BOD.
+Starting in 2015, the Statutes created a two-step process, requiring the Board of Directors (“BOD”) first to hold a meeting to vote whether to fine the member and for how much, and then the Violation Committee must hold a hearing, hear evidence, and then vote whether to approve or reject the fine(s) proposed by the BOD.

 In a nutshell, the current process for imposing a fine on a member can be quickly summed up as follows:

 The Violation Committee must consist of at least three (3) members of the association who are not “officers, directors, or employees of the association, or the spouse, parent, child, brother, or sister of an officer, director, or employee”[1] of the HOA.
-“The role of the committee is limited to determining whether to confirm or reject the fine or suspension levied by the board”[2] The notice of hearing for the violation should be posted in the same manner in which other HOA meetings are notice (see the HOA’s Governing Documents for reference).
-The notice of hearing on the violation should also be provided to the member via certified mail, return receipt requested, and regular first-class mail to ensure receipt and to prove same should it be necessary in the future.
-It is easier to argue the justification of a fine if the member has proper notice of the hearing prior to it being imposed.
-At the violation hearing, the Violation Committee shall review the evidence presented and the testimony of the parties in making a determination of whether to impose a fine or not.
-In order to impose the fine(s) on a member, the Violation Committee must vote to approve the fine(s) by majority vote.
-If the Violation Committee votes to impose the fine(s), then “the fine payment is due 5 days after the date of the committee meeting at which the fine is approved.”[3]
+“The committee's role is limited to determining whether to confirm or reject the fine or suspension levied by the board”[2].
+The notice of hearing for the violation should be posted in the same manner other HOA meetings are noticed (see the HOA’s Governing Documents for reference).
+The notice of hearing on the violation should also be provided to the member via certified mail, return receipt requested, and regular first-class mail to ensure receipt and prove the same should it be necessary.
+It is easier to argue the justification of a fine if the member has proper notice of the hearing before it is imposed.
+At the violation hearing, the Violation Committee shall review the evidence presented and the parties' testimony in determining whether to impose a fine.
+To impose the fine(s) on a member, the Violation Committee must vote to approve the fine(s) by majority vote.
+If the Violation Committee votes to impose the fine(s), then “the fine payment is due five days after the date of the committee meeting at which the fine is approved.”[3]
 The Statutes require that the HOA provide written notice of the imposed fine to the member after a finding is complete.
-As with any other notice to a member, I recommend the HOA send the member written notice via certified mail, return receipt requested, and regular first-class mail, that the Violation Committee voted to accept the BOD’s decision to impose the fine(s) against the member and payment is due 5 days from the date of the notice provided.
-The due date for the fine(s) can be changed via the Governing Documents.
+As with any other notice to a member, I recommend the HOA send the member written notice via certified mail, return receipt requested, and regular first-class mail that the Violation Committee voted to accept the BOD’s decision to impose the fine(s) against the member and payment is due five days from the date of the notice provided.
+The fine(s) due date can be changed via the Governing Documents.

 A few other things that I believe are important regarding fines are as follows: